Biodegradable Implants: The Future of Eco-Friendly Surgery

 Eco-Friendly Medical Devices: Reducing Waste in Healthcare

-Sustainable Materials: A key aspect of eco-friendly medical devices is the use of sustainable materials in their .
+Sustainable Materials: A key aspect of eco-friendly medical devices is the use of sustainable materials in their construction.
 Manufacturers are increasingly turning to biodegradable plastics, plant-based materials, and metals that are easier to recycle, reducing the amount of non-degradable waste that ends up in landfills.

 Energy Efficiency: Energy-efficient medical devices contribute significantly to reducing the overall environmental impact of healthcare facilities.
 Devices that consume less power without compromising performance are essential, especially in high-use areas such as hospitals and clinics.